streem/streem-sdk-android/README.md

 ### Initialization

-Initialize the SDK by calling `Streem.initialize` with your App ID.
+Initialize the SDK by calling `Streem.initialize` with a Streem Configuration.
 This should be done in your `Application.onCreate` method:

+Java:

 ```java
 public class MyApplication extends Application {